Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - Correctly set the subscription, resource group, and location.
 - Click ***Create***.

 The deployment step may take several minutes.
-When deployment has finished, we are ready to add the Inputs, Outputs and Query for the Stream Analytics job:
+When deployment has finished, we are ready to add the *Inputs*, *Outputs* and *Query* for the Stream Analytics job:
 - Return to the resource group blade and click on the ***healthcareColdPath*** resource to open the Stream Analytics job's blade.
 - In the Stream Analytics job blade, click *Inputs*.
 - At the top of the *Inputs* page, click ***+ Add***.
 Then enter the following settings: